“Aerodynamically the bumblebee shouldn’t be able to fly, but the bumblebee doesn’t know that so it goes on flying anyway.”

 HUR understands the true potential of our bodies in our older adult years.
 70 really is the new 50, and if we are to fully enjoy a gratifying quality of life, then we need to move.
 That’s why HUR equipment focuses specifically on the unique skill set of senior movement.
 This allows the user to focus on getting better faster and building strength safer.

-There are countless directions the wheelchair-bound can move around in life in an uninhibited and unencumbered way.
+There are countless directions wheelchair users can move around in life in an uninhibited and unencumbered way.
 While only 8 exercises will be given in this article, it’s only the beginning of what’s possible.

 To give us these 8 exercises, we went to an expert, Dave Lykowski.
 Dave is a Clinical Specialist focused on senior health and movement.
 We hoped to distill some of his extensive knowledge around senior fitness into some user-friendly tips, this time, specifically for wheelchair users.